jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 * Ensure repeatable builds with [package-lock.json](https://docs.npmjs.com/files/package-lock.json).
 * Share a `Dockerfile` between development and production using multi-stage builds.

 This tutorial assumes you already have some familiarity with Docker and node.
-If you’d like a gentle intro to Docker first, I'd recommend running through [Docker's official introduction](https://docs.docker.com/get-started/).
+If you'd like a gentle intro to Docker first, I'd recommend running through [Docker's official introduction](https://docs.docker.com/get-started/).

 ### Getting Started